ferrocene/ferrocene/src/values.rst

   The :t:`mutable reference` is contained within an :t:`external static`, or

 - :dp:`fls_VhzGfnWg7YrG`
-  The :t:`mutable reference` is contained within a :t:`mutable static`, or
+  The :t:`mutable reference` is contained within a :t:`mutable static` or a :t:`static` whose type is subject to :t:`interior mutability`, or

 - :dp:`fls_ibYKKQdB2tDn`
   The :t:`mutable reference` is contained within an :t:`union`, or